Written by Emily Green

 “I’m not thin enough”

 Weight suppression (even if still ‘technically’ within a healthy weight range) can cause serious psychological and physical consequences, such as fainting, dizziness and heart palpitations (5).
-Due to the high demand on NHS eating disorder services in the UK, many which use BMI as referral and admission criteria, we unfortunately see many people miss out on accessing public services.
+Due to the high demand on NHS eating disorder services in the UK, many which use BMI as referral and admission criteria, we unfortunately see many people miss out on accessing public services and early intervention.
 Some reasons for this might be because they are turned away and feel unworthy to fight again to receive help or because they aren't underweight they don't feel that they will be taken seriously.
 Please don't ever give up hope.

 “I don’t have a “real” eating disorder”